GENI-NSF/geni-tools/README-omni.txt

     file, you are ready to allocate resources by creating slivers at each of the AMs.
 Note you must specify the URL or nickname of the aggregate where you want to reserve resources using the `-a` option.
+    In AM API v1, or v2 (default) do:
+     `omni.py createsliver -a pg-utah MySlice request.rspec`
+    In AM API v3 this requires 3 steps:
+     `omni.py allocate -a pg-utah MySlice request.rspec`: Reserve the resources.
+Optionally you may delete the reservation if you didn't get what you wanted, or hold your reservation and try another reservation elsewhere to match.
+Be sure to `renew` your reservation if you want to hold it a while before you `provision` it.

+     `omni.py provision -a pg-utah MySlice`: Start Instantiating the resources.

+     At this point, you likely want to call `status` (see below), to check when your slivers have been fully provisioned.

+     `omni.py performoperationalaction -a pg-utah MySlice geni_start`:
+    Boot or otherwise make available the resources.
+The specific actions available will be aggregate and slive type specific.
+Consult the Advertisement RSpec for this aggregate for more information.

-    Run: `omni.py createsliver -a pg-utah MySlice request.rspec` At this point, you have resources and can do your experiment.
+    At this point, you have resources and can do your experiment.

  7. Sliver Status.
-Use the `sliverstatus` command to determine the status of your resources.
+Use the `sliverstatus` (or `status` in API v3+) command to determine the status of your resources.
+Resources must typically be configured, and possibly booted, before they can be used.

+    In AM API v1&2:
     When `geni_status` is `ready`, your resources are ready to use for your experiment.
+    Note: If you `geni_status` is `unknown`, then your resources might be ready.

     Run: `omni.py sliverstatus -a pg-utah MySlice`

-    Note: If you `geni_status` is `unknown`, then your resources might be ready.
+    In AM API v3+:
+    After calling `provision`, use this command to poll the aggregate manager using `status` to watch as the resources are configured and become ready for use, by calling `status`, looking for a `geni_operational_state` other than `geni_pending_allocation`.
+The
+    actual operational state that the sliver will change to depends on the sliver and aggregate type.
+Operational states are sliver type and aggregate specific, and defined in the aggregate's advertisement RSpec.
+In many cases, the aggregate indicates that the sliver is fully allocated with a `geni_operational_state` value of `geni_notready`.
+Once the resources are ready for use, you can typically call `PerformOperationalAction(geni_start)` to
+    start the resources (e.g. boot a machine).
+    You can then call `status` again to watch the action take effect.
+In many cases, the operational state will change from `geni_notready` to `geni_ready`.

+    Run: `omni.py status -a pg-utah MySlice`

- 7. Renew or Delete.
-Both slices and slivers have distinct expiration times.
+ 8. Renew: Both slices and slivers have distinct expiration times.
-    After a while you may want to Renew your Sliver that is expiring, or Delete it.
+    After a while you may want to Renew your Sliver that is expiring.

+    To Renew:
+      AM API V1&2:
-    To Renew: `omni.py renewsliver -a pg-utah MySlice 20120531`
+         `omni.py renewsliver -a pg-utah MySlice 20120531`
+      AM API V3+:
+         `omni.py renew -a pg-utah MySlice 20120531`

+ 9. Do your experiment!
+Compute resources typically use SSH to let you log in to the machines.
+The SSH keys configured in your omni_config `users` section should be available for use.

+ 10. Delete slivers when you are done, freeing the resources for others.

+    To Delete:
+      AM API V1&2:
-    To Delete: `omni.py deletesliver -a pg-utah MySlice`
+         `omni.py deletesliver -a pg-utah MySlice`
+      AM API V3+:
+         `omni.py delete -a pg-utah MySlice`

- 8. Optional: `listmyslices` and `print_slice_expiration`.
+ 11. Optional: `listmyslices` and `print_slice_expiration`.
 Occasionally you may run `listmyslices` to remind yourself of your outstanding slices.
 Then you can choose to delete or renew them as needed.
 If you don't recall when your slice expires, use